AmmarShaqeel/pdfsplitter/README.md

 # pdfsplitter

+Used mainly to make topicwise pastpapers for the different exams.

 **Split.bat**

 Goes through all pdfs in a folder and writes the pdf name to the top left corner of the pdf.
 Then creates a folder called "output" and splits each pdf into it single pages.